How quotas are set

 - Port Phillip

-Each year, the Arthur Rylah Institute for Environmental Research (ARI) prepares Kangaroo harvest quotas for Victoria report with recommendations for the following year’s KHP quota.
+Each year ARI prepares Kangaroo Harvest Quotas for Victoria report with recommendations for the following year’s KHP quota.
 These reports provide information on the science used to calculate quotas.
-The final quota is detailed in the Quota Determination.

 ARI reports and other information can be found below.